 - Gain valuable experience by interning in North Central’s Dispute Resolution Center, which provides mediation and consulting services to students through its Peer Mediation Program.

 - Apply for membership in the national Blue Key Honor Society, which recognizes exemplary leadership in and out of the classroom.

 - Develop your personal and professional leadership skills through LEV’s iLEAD or Distinguished Leaders program.

-- Apply for a Richter Independent Study Fellowship grant to fund original research anywhere, including the U.S. Supreme Court.
+- Apply for a Richter Grant to fund original research anywhere, including the U.S. Supreme Court.